ASTITeam/NLPSample/README.md

     debugImplementation ("com.github.ASTITeam:nlplib:1.0.0"){ transitive = true }

-Add repository maven url, If required to find repositories version:
+Add the repository maven URL in the settings.properties or the maven settings, If required to find the repository version:

     repositories
     {